awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 + **Standard** – The standard\-parameter tier is the default tier when you begin to use Parameter Store\.
 Using the standard\-parameter tier, you can create 10,000 parameters for each Region in an AWS account\.
 The content size of each parameter can equal a maximum of 4 KB\.
 Standard parameters don't support parameter policies\.
 There is no additional charge to use the standard\-parameter tier\.
 Choosing **Standard** as the default tier means that Parameter Store always attempts to create a standard parameter for requests that don't specify a tier\.
 + **Advanced** – The advanced\-parameter tier lets you create a maximum of 100,000 parameters for each Region in an AWS account\.
 The content size of each parameter can equal a maximum of 8 KB\.
 Advanced parameters support parameter policies\.
 There is a charge to use the advanced\-parameter tier\.
 For more information, see [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/)\.
 Choosing **Advanced** as the default tier means that Parameter Store always attempts to create an advanced parameter for requests that don't specify a tier\.
 **Note**
-When you choose the advanced\-parameter tier, you must explicitly authorize AWS to charge your account for any advanced parameters you create\.
+When you choose the advanced\-parameter tier, explicitly authorize AWS to charge your account for any advanced parameters you create\.
 + **Intelligent\-Tiering **– The Intelligent\-Tiering option lets Parameter Store determine whether to use the standard\-parameter tier or advanced\-parameter tier based on the content of the request\.
 For example, if you run a command to create a parameter with content under 4 KB, and there are fewer than 10,000 parameters in the current Region in your AWS account, and you don't specify a parameter policy, a standard parameter is created\.
 If you run a command to create a parameter with more than 4 KB of content, you already have more than 10,000 parameters in the current Region in your AWS account, or you specify a parameter policy, an advanced parameter is created\.
 **Note**
-When you choose Intelligent\-Tiering, you must explicitly authorize AWS to charge your account for any advanced parameters that are created\.
+When you choose Intelligent\-Tiering, explicitly authorize AWS to charge your account for any advanced parameters you created\.

 You can change the Parameter Store default tier setting at any time\.

 ### Configuring permissions to specify a Parameter Store default tier<a name="parameter-store-tier-permissions"></a>

 Verify that you have permission in AWS Identity and Access Management \(IAM\) to change the default parameter tier in Parameter Store by doing one of the following:
-+ Make sure that the `AdministratorAccess` policy is attached to your IAM user, group, or role\.
++ Make sure that you attach the `AdministratorAccess` policy to your IAM user, group, or role\.
 + Make sure that you have permission to change the default tier setting by using the following API actions:
   + [GetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetServiceSetting.html)
   + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)